liisaratsep/TransformerTTS/README.md

 * Python >= 3.6

-Install espeak as phonemizer backend (for macOS use brew):
+Install espeak as phonemizer backend (for macOS use brew) if you plan to use phonemized inputs:

 ```
 sudo apt-get install espeak